ddnexus/irt/README.markdown

 ### Rails Server Sessions

+Notice: this feature is optional.
+If you want to enable it you must `require 'irt/extensions/rails_server'` after the irt gem gets loaded.

 The server sessions are a quick way to interact with your application while your server is running, without the need to launch a the irt executable: you can do almost everything you can from a regular IRT session launched from the irt executable, besides you have access to the server internals.